MeysamZa/Stop-Using-OR-in-JOINs/README.md

 # Stop-Using-OR-in-JOINs
-You can watch the full video in [YouTube](https://youtu.be/JgPJ-RHJZhc)
+You can watch the full video on [YouTube](https://youtu.be/JgPJ-RHJZhc)

 In this video, we explore a common SQL mistake — using the OR operator in a JOIN condition.
 I’ll walk you through a practical example using two tables, show how this approach affects performance, and then demonstrate a cleaner, faster alternative.